Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer

-\paragraph{From \texttt{Mol2Mol} to \texttt{ActPred} paradigm.} Since essential chemical properties such as molecule validity are easier to express on graphs, manipulating directly on graphs can improve generative modeling of valid chemical structures.
-Through such operations, molecule generation and optimization tasks can also be solved with the help of \texttt{ActPred} paradigm.
+Since essential chemical properties such as molecule validity are easier to express on graphs, manipulating directly on graphs can improve the generative modeling of valid chemical structures.
+Through such operations, molecule generation and optimization tasks can also be solved with the help of \textsc{ActPred}.

-One line of graph-based molecular generation methods is still based on deep generative models. ~\cite{DBLP:journals/corr/abs-1803-03324} apply the \texttt{ActPred} paradigm by generating molecular graphs in a manner similar to graph grammars.
-During derivation, model is asked to predict the next action, i.e., whether a new structure (e.g., a new atom or a new bond) should be added to the existing graph, while the probability of this addition event depends on the history of the graph derivation.
-But since creating molecules atom-by-atom would force the model to generate chemically invalid intermediates, delaying validation until a complete graph is generated, such deep generative model for graphs is not ideal for molecules.
-Instead, JT-VAE~\cite{DBLP:conf/icml/JinBJ18} solves this problem by exploiting valid subgraphs as components, in another form of \texttt{ActPred}.
-It first maps a molecular graph into a junction tree by contracting certain vertices into a single node, and then represents the tree in a continuous manner.
-This phase is guided by domain knowledge, where subgraph components are valid chemical substructures that are automatically extracted using tree decomposition.
-The tree decoder traverses the entire tree, and generates subgraph components in depth-first order.
-For every visited motif, the decoder is asked to predict the next action, i.e., whether to create a children subgraph component for the current component.
+One branch of graph-based methodologies relies on utilizing deep generative models.
+Li et al.~\cite{DBLP:journals/corr/abs-1803-03324} employ the \textsc{ActPred} paradigm by producing molecular graphs in a manner that resembles graph grammars.
+During derivation, the model is asked to predict the next action, i.e., whether a new structure (e.g., a new atom or a new bond) should be added to the existing graph, while the probability of this addition event depends on the history of the graph derivation.
+However, atom-by-atom construction of molecules would compel the model to generate chemically unsound intermediates, and thus, deferring validation until a complete graph is formed, such deep generative model for graphs is not ideal for molecules.
+Instead, JT-VAE\cite{DBLP:conf/icml/JinBJ18} resolves this issue by employing valid subgraphs as components, in another form of \textsc{ActPred}. t first converts a molecular graph into a junction tree by contracting specific vertices into a single node and then represents the tree in a continuous manner.
+This phase is guided by domain knowledge, where subgraph components refer to valid chemical substructures that are automatically extracted using tree decomposition.
+The tree decoder traverses the entire tree and generates subgraph components in depth-first order.
+At every visited motif, the decoder is prompted to forecast the next action, such as whether to construct a children subgraph component for the current component.